 I have a personal passion for the environment and issues facing humanity.
 My first “job” was working for a nonprofit organization that addressed the environmental impact the city had and still has on its surrounding environmental ie Storm Water Run-off.
 Even though I have moved away from non-profit work and into the classroom.
 I still do my part in support of environmental and humanitarian non-profits around the world through my Donation By Design Platform with the help a sites like Catch A Fire.
 Be inspired by my impact and enacts yours.

 Designer + Photographer + Educator

-As an assistant professor, he teaches across three different program concentrations in the department of art due to his diverse skill sets and jack of trades mindset.
-He is currently teaching in an electronic studio, graphic design, and photography concentrations.
-His course offerings include Digital Design, Multimedia, Digital Darkroom, Studio Problems in Design, 2D Animation, and the General Motors Sponsored PACE Program.
-During his tenure as a lecture earlier in his career, he also taught Portfolio Production, Introduction to Digital Design, Design for Advertising, and Typography courses.
+As an architect apprentice, Professor McSwain developed a design aesthetic that emphasizes clean lines, geometric symmetry, and a sense of harmony.
+He is a versatile educator, having taught across three different program concentrations within the Department of Art at Howard University due to his diverse skillset and mindset of being a “jack of all trades.”
+He currently instructs in the electronic studio, graphic design, and photography concentrations, offering courses such as Digital Design, Multimedia, Digital Darkroom, Studio Problems in Design, 2D Animation, and the General Motors Sponsored PACE Program.
+In the past, he has also taught courses such as Portfolio Production, Introduction to Digital Design, Design for Advertising, and Typography.

 As an art + design educator, I believe in teaching students a diverse set of skills that will prepare them for the rapidly evolving and competitive design industry.
 In today’s post-recession era, employers are seeking individuals who are versatile and have a range of skills centered around a core focus.
 Technology has made art and design more accessible and competitive, creating a greater need for individuals with diverse skill sets.